-June has specifically decided to use comments from families who have loved ones struggling with addiction, and from individuals struggling with addiction, rather than comments from “professionals”.
-June firmly believes no one knows more about the truth and fallout of addiction than someone who has grappled with this unforgiving disease, and no one knows the journey better than a parent or loved one who has walked that path with them.
+I have specifically decided to use comments from families who have loved ones struggling with addiction, and from individuals struggling with addiction, rather than comments from “professionals”.
+I firmly believe no one knows more about the truth and fallout of addiction than someone who has grappled with this unforgiving disease, and no one knows the journey better than a parent or loved one who has walked that path with them.

 I have read Addiction: A Mother’s Story multiple times now and given copies to several people as well.
 I have also attended three separate presentations of June’s over the past three years.
 She has without a doubt written the most accurate, honest, powerful, and compelling book on addiction, the related fall-out, and all the various “players,” that I have ever read.
 She is a most engaging speaker and completely down to earth.